-‘There is no place like home’ by Flavio Martella and Atxu Amann y Alcocer
+Text by Flavio Martella & Atxu Amann y Alcocer

 For national and international security reasons, all the countless lifestyles previously present in the world must now be reduced to just one: #stayathome.
-Therefore, the house once again assumes a central role in the lives of all the inhabitants, returns to being the cornerstone and the traditional refuge of the past.
-An individual microcosm.
-A place, in fact, where you can protect yourself from external anxieties.
+Therefore, the house once again assumes a central role in the lives of all the inhabitants and returns to being the cornerstone and the traditional refuge of the past—a place, in fact, where you can protect yourself from external anxieties.

-But most of the contemporary houses are articulated very differently than the past.
-Most of them are in fact smaller than in the past, with less living and storage spaces, with poor direct lighting and little natural ventilation.
-They are places designed to exist in symbiosis with innumerable other urban situations; places for a domesticity that is expanded in the city and augmented in the network.
-However, once the material public sphere, and consequently the city, disappeared, these houses find themselves fulfilling a much bigger task than themselves.
+But most of the contemporary houses are articulated very differently than in the past.
+Most of them are, in fact, smaller than in the past, with fewer living and storage spaces, poor direct lighting and little natural ventilation.
+They are places designed to exist in symbiosis with innumerable other urban situations, places for domesticity that is expanded in the city and augmented in the network.
+However, once the material public sphere, and consequently the city, disappeared, these houses found themselves fulfilling a much bigger task than themselves.

 But will these statements be the pure truth, or are they also media manipulations?
-These days it is increasingly difficult to establish it, and to do so it would take a long and difficult search.
-Therefore, those who have the power to influence the digital sphere, have the potential to modify, in this historical moment, the lifestyles of millions of people, with capillarity and efficacy never seen before.
+These days it is increasingly difficult to establish it so that it would take a long and difficult search.
+Therefore, those who have the power to influence the digital sphere have the potential to modify, in this historical moment, the lifestyles of millions of people with capillarity and efficacy never seen before.

 However, the dissolution of the public material sphere, the disappearance of continuous movement, the closure of shops and businesses, and the interruption of mass consumption is also causing an effect that transcends the human being and restores a sort of natural order that seemed long lost and unrecoverable.
 The pandemic has highlighted how effectively the current mass production-consume system is affecting the environmental quality of the planet, finally making it clear what is the effective impact of our society on the planet.